AhmedSabry70/image-proccessing-api-udacity/README.md

 ## General Information
-- This project requires to create an asynchronous web app that uses Web API and user data to dynamically update the UI.
+- This project aims to give you a real-world scenario in which you would read and write to your disk via a Node.js express server rather than a database.

 ## Technologies Used